nicolasgoutaland/GONMarkupParser/README.md

 ````

 ###Adding a new block based marker
-For more complexe markup, you can add __GONMarkupBlock__ and __GONAttributedMarkupBlock__ instances.<br />
+For more complexe markup, you can add __GONMarkupBlock__ instances.<br />
-First one is simple, without markup parameters handling.
-If you want to handle parameters in your markup, you better have to use second one.

-They both have blocks 5 parameters :
+It have blocks 5 parameters :
 - __openingMarkupBlock__, called when markup opening is found.
 Used to pushed your custom configuration to stack
 - __closingMarkupBlock__, called once markup is closed.
 - __updatedContentStringBlock__, called right after __closingMarkupBlock__, allowing you to override returned string